8 CFR 214.13

 (3) Electronic record of fee payment.
 DHS will maintain an electronic record of payment for the alien as verification of receipt of the required fee under this section.
 If DHS records indicate that the fee has been paid, an alien who has lost or did not receive a receipt for a fee payment under this section will not be denied an immigration benefit, including visa issuance or admission to the United States, solely because of a failure to present a paper receipt of fee payment.

 (4) Third-party payments.
-DHS will accept payment of the required fee for an alien from an approved school or a designated exchange visitor program sponsor, or from another source, in accordance with procedures approved by DHS.
+DHS will accept payment of the required fee for an alien from a certified school or a designated exchange visitor program sponsor, or from another source, in accordance with procedures approved by DHS.

 (h) Failure to pay the fee.
 The failure to pay the required fee is grounds for denial of F, M, or J nonimmigrant status or status-related benefits.
 Payment of the fee does not preserve the lawful status of any F, J, or M nonimmigrant that has violated his or her status in some other manner.